Marijuana (Cannabis)

 Of particular importance for patients using topical CBD products is possible contamination with THC.
 Due to the laws and mandated drug testing by individual organizations, a positive drug screen from an OTC product labeled “THC Free” could be disastrous and, unfortunately, this has happened.
 As OTC products remain unregulated and widely available, it is difficult to definitively answer for the safety of testing for THC across commercial CBD products, especially orally ingested or vaped products.
 Caution is advised when purchasing any OTC product and product labels should not be relied upon.

 Fortunately, CBD has low cross-reactivity (<0.1%) in most THC drug testing, although no studies are available to pinpoint individual product testing.
-Unlike oral ingestion of CBD products, topical CBD products are highly unlikely to contribute to a positive drug screen for THC due to poor systemic absorption o topically applied THD.
+Unlike oral ingestion of CBD products, topical CBD products are highly unlikely to contribute to a positive drug screen for THC due to poor systemic absorption of topically applied THD.

 Transdermal Use – Cannabinoids

-Cannabinoids are lipophilic, meaning they absorb well into fat but not water and as a result, they doesn’t mix well with the skin due to the high levels of water in the skin.
-Therefore they will not penetrate to the dermis without modification or inclusion of absorption enhancers.
+Cannabinoids are lipophilic, meaning they absorb well into fat but not water and as a result, they don’t mix well with the skin due to the high levels of water in the skin.
+Therefore they will not penetrate to the deeper dermis level without modification or inclusion of absorption enhancers.
 Different enhancers include liposomal, polymeric and nano-particle delivery systems, many variations of which are being explored by researchers.
 Of particular interest is that a number of terpenes have also been identified that can act as skin penetration enhancers for both CBD and THC.

 Transdermal THC